 Le agradezco la ayuda.
 (I thank you for your help.)

 Le agradecemos la ayuda.
 (We thank you for your help.)

 Estoy muy agradecido por su ayuda.
-(I am very thankful for your help. — male speaker, formal)
+(I’m very thankful for your help. — male speaker, formal)

 Estamos muy agradecidas por tu ayuda.
-(We are very thankful for your help. — female speakers, informal)
+(We’re very thankful for your help. — female speakers, informal)

-Finally, the noun agradecimiento can be used in rather formal contexts.
-It’s not used very often in everyday conversations, but when it appears it tends to be part of the expressions mostrar agradecimiento (to show gratitude) and en/como señal/muestra de agradecimiento (as a token of gratitude).
+The noun agradecimiento (gratitude) is typically only used in rather formal contexts.
+It tends to be part of the expressions mostrar agradecimiento (to show gratitude) and en/como señal/muestra de agradecimiento (as a token of gratitude).

 Quiero mostrarles mi agradecimiento a todos los voluntarios.
 (I want to show my gratitude to all the volunteers.)

 Le envió flores como señal de agradecimiento.
 (He sent her flowers as a token of gratitude.)